Ypnose/wswsh/README.md

   * Human readable configuration
   * Atom 1.0 Feed support

-*You can read another howto with examples [here](http://blog.ywstd.fr/2013/blogging-shell.html) (might be a good intro).*
+*You can read another howto with examples [here](http://ywstd.fr/blog/2013/blogging-shell.html) (might be a good intro).*

 How to use it?
 --------------

 **NOTE: `wswsh` is being REFACTORED.
-Feed is disabled but it'll be restored.
+Feed is WIP.
 IT'S NOT STABLE!**

 Create a directory including the following files:

 	includes (contains layout)
-	Makefile
 	wswsh
 	wswsh.conf.default

 You'll need a config file.
-Run `make wswsh.conf` or rename the file `wswsh.conf.default` to `wswsh.conf`.
+Rename the file `wswsh.conf.default` to `wswsh.conf`.
 Edit it according to your needs.
 The comments explain almost everything.

 A typical hierarchy contains a `src` directory, with your website inside it.